How Many Mock Interviews Do You Need? Until They're Boring.

 The performance layer is its own skill set, and it's independent of whether you know the algorithm.
 Narrating your reasoning without losing your train of thought, structuring a verbal approach before touching code, asking the right clarifying questions before you know what the problem is, catching your own bugs while someone watches, recovering cleanly when you go silent.
 None of this comes from grinding more LeetCode.

 Consider what an actual mock interview tests.
 The problem itself is maybe 30% of what you're being evaluated on.
 The other 70% is the overlay: did you ask smart questions at the start?
 Did you narrate the approach before writing?
 Did you spot your own bug?
 Did you state complexity without being asked?
-These behaviors separate a hire from a no-hire on an otherwise identical technical performance.
+Two candidates can produce the same final code.
+The one who said "let me dry-run this on [1, 2, 2, 3] before I declare it done" gets the hire.
+The silent one gets the polite "we'll be in touch."

 They're trainable.
 But only through practice that simulates the actual format.